Close Menu

 Limiting background data can prevent unwanted data leaks and reduce the risk of unauthorized access.

-• Data Saver Mode: You should try to use Data Saver mode, which restricts background data usage.
+• Data Saver Mode: Use Data Saver mode, which restricts background data usage.

 • App Permissions: It’s always best to manually set app permissions, specifically restricting apps from accessing cellular data in the background.